hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 The Genius cluster will be decommissioned with the arrival of a new Tier-2 cluster at the end of the year.
 Genius will not be migrated to Rock9 anymore.
 The new Tier-2 cluster will be launched with Rocky9.

-Please take the opportunity of the test periode to start to test out the new operating system timely in order to avoid interrupting your workflow.
+Please use the test period to try out the new OS before the actual migration in order to avoid interrupting your workflow.

 .. note::